 Together, we strive to follow the way of Jesus with a joyful, abundant spirit.
 And through these efforts, we seek to grow ever closer to the mind and heart of God.

 Mennonites are a Christian faith group with roots in the 16th century reformation and are distinctive in their emphasis on being a “peace church.”
 Men and women in our churches typically would be conscientious objectors in times of war.
 Since peace is dependent on justice, we often are active in justice initiatives both close to home and around the world.
 Mennonites now have more than a million adult members worldwide across Europe, Asia, Africa and Central/South America.
 To learn more, please visit our “Who are Mennonites?” discussion under the “About Us” website heading.

 What do you offer for children and youth?

 Sojourn is a small church, still becoming!
 Most activities are intergenerational.
-During worship, we offer child care for children pre-kindergarten.
+During worship, we offer child care for children elementary school age and younger.
 We honor older children and youth by always including an “A Time for the Young at Heart” in our worship and we seek to include children and youth in worship itself.
 As we grow, we are now on the threshold of developing more extensive youth education initiatives.